Ferriit/fm-8/spec.md

     * BIOS.
     * Normal programs.

-- To handle interrupts, addresses 0xFFFA - 0xFFFB, 0xFFFC - 0xFFFD, and 0xFFFE - 0xFFFF have to be populated.
+- To handle interrupts, addresses 0xFFFA - 0xFFFB, and 0xFFFE - 0xFFFF have to be populated.
     * 0xFFFA - 0xFFFB   -   NMI Vector.
-    * 0xFFFC - 0xFFFD   -   RST Vector.
     * 0xFFFE - 0xFFFF   -   IRQ Vector.

 - The NMI Vector is a the address where the code for urgent interrupts (Out of memory, Low Energy, etc. etc.) lives.